QED1224/Toontown-Resources/Guide.md

 If the track was Toon-up, the above result was halved.

 This was repeated for every gag within a particular track.
-So, if multiple toons used the *same gag track* on the *same cog*, the highest `trackExp` was used in the `atkAcc` calculations for all of them.
+So, if multiple toons used the *same gag track* (outside of Toon-up and Trap) on the *same target*, the highest `trackExp` was used in the `atkAcc` calculations for all of them.
 The latter requirement is particularly important: In order for weaker gags to inherit an increased `trackExp`, the target(s) of the weaker and stronger gags had to be the same.

 #### `tgtDef` <a name="toon-atk-acc-5"></a>